tnichols217/notes/APArt/Piece Descriptions.md

 ## Processes
 1. Experimented with methods of simulating wrinkles by varying stiffness, stretch, and starting shape
-2. Revised from beach ball color scheme to current, and from opaque plastic to transparent
+2. Revised from beach ball color scheme, and from opaque plastic to more closely follow an actual drum

 # 8 - Horn
 ## Dimensions